Title-chasing Arsenal faces double threat from Manchester

 Rodri, Ilkay Gundogan and Riyad Mahrez all scored in the first half as City issued a defiant response on the field following accusations this week of breaching financial regulations.

-While City is primed to challenge, United has also emerged as a serious contender – even if manager Erik ten Hag may yet rue the dropped points in a 2-2 draw with Leeds midweek.
+While City is the main threat, United has emerged as a serious contender — even if manager Erik ten Hag may yet rue the dropped points in a 2-2 draw with Leeds midweek.

 His team at least got the better of its rival from Yorkshire when meeting for a second time in the space of four days.